mchorse/blockbuster/MANUAL.md

 ## Player's recording

-Player's actions can be recorded via `record` command or by interacting (right clicking the) with actors.
+The player's actions can be recorded via the `record` command or by interacting (right clicking) with actors.

-Following actions are fully supported by this mod:
+The following actions are fully supported by this mod:

 * Basic walking, jumping, looking, sprinting, swinging with left hand, and sneaking